Product Designer / Product Owner

 After gathering data from user testing, targeted ad campaigns, phone interviews, and other company metrics, design solutions were implemented in stages and analyzed for statistical significance.
 This approach led to a brand-aligned, and user-validated landing page.
 The in-game data was also leveraged to deliver targeted messaging to further drive the product value proposition to our existing users.
 There was also the addition of a third pricing option validated through multiple stages of A/B testing

 Prodigy's line of toys is a series of figurines with activation codes.
 These codes once entered in the game would unlock a virtual version of the character that fights alongside the player.
 This project also acted as an on-boarding goal to new Dev and QA resources.
-Although ambitious, this project had to be limited in scope to effectively onboard a team of new employees while accomplishing company objectives.

 The primary objective for this project was the design of a new page for the sales of toys.
 The page needed to be visually appealing to children, while supporting the sales of a new series of toys added to the collection.
 By meeting these objectives, toy sales had a positive and measurable increase.
 Due to the increase in buying options, a component for product recommendation was applied to crucial areas of the page.
 With the implementation of individual character pages a dedicated space to show their personality was created to strengthen the sense of personality.